ayushGHub/ADT/README.md

-# ADT: Agent-based Dynamic Thresholding for Anomaly Detection
+# Agent-based Dynamic Thresholding for Anomaly Detection using Reinforcement Learning